Islamic State fighters kill 220 Iraqis from tribe that opposed them

 A member of the Iraqi security forces said they might enter the city in the next few hours but he acknowledged that roadside bombs and landmines were slowing the advance.

-"Now we are close to the checkpoint of southern Baiji, which means less than 500 meters from the town," he said, requesting anonymity.
-"We haven’t seen strong resistance by them (Islamic State) but we are stopping every kilometer to defuse landmines."
+"Now we are close to the checkpoint of southern Baiji, which means less than 500 metres from the town," he said, requesting anonymity.
+"We haven’t seen strong resistance by them (Islamic State) but we are stopping every kilometre to defuse landmines."

 His account could not be independently confirmed.